-To fulfil its commitment to the safeguarding of children, Cotham has a procedure for dealing with allegations of abuse against members of staff and volunteers.
+1.3 To fulfil its commitment to the safeguarding of children, Cotham has a procedure for dealing with allegations of abuse against members of staff and volunteers.

-The procedure aims to ensure that all allegations are dealt with fairly, consistently and quickly and in a way that provides protection for the student, whilst supporting the person who is the subject of the allegation.
+The procedure aims to ensure that all allegations are dealt with fairly, consistently and quickly and in a way that provides protection for the student, whilst supporting the staff member who is the subject of the allegation.

-In the event that a member of staff does not wish to report an allegation directly, or they have a general concern about malpractice at Cotham, reference can also be made to Cotham's Whistle blowing policy.
+In the event that a member of staff does not wish to report an allegation directly, or they have a general concern about malpractice at Cotham, reference can also be made to Cotham's Whistle Blowing Policy.